joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 :align: center
 ```

 This is how many real-world systems are actually set up.
 And it works a lot of the time!
+But look at what this specification *assumes*: that names are short, that they use only English letters, and that they follow a "first name / last name" structure.

-But falls short in other ways.
-I've actually experienced this personally!
-My "first name" (which includes my Chinese given name "Chu Sern", and my English given name, "Joel", is too lnog for many government data entry forms!).
+I’ve actually experienced this personally!
+My "first name" (which includes my Chinese given name "Chu Sern" and my English given name "Joel") is too long for many government data entry forms!

-What's missing here potentially is a value of *inclusion* that may lead to potentially quite different "red" operations that test for a name's validity, or potentially even new "blue" data structures that allow for variations and orders other than "first name", "last name", "middle name" (e.g., "family name", "given name", as in some cultures).

-#### Contact tracing system

-Let's consider another problem: a contact tracing system for UMD students.

-Here, you can have quite different valid problem formulations, that vary systematically as a function of what *values* are salient (e.g., efficiency, cost, accuracy, inclusion).

-Here's a basic version that focuses on **accuracy**.
+The specification itself — "valid name ≤ 20 ASCII characters" — is where the value choice happens.
+It implicitly prioritizes *simplicity* over *inclusion*.

+### Specifications shape decomposition

+Once you change the spec, the decomposition has to change too.
+If your specification says "names can be any length, in any script, in any cultural order," then your decomposition needs:
+- Different "red" operations (validation rules that handle Unicode, variable lengths)
+- Different "blue" data structures (perhaps "family name" and "given name" fields instead of "first" and "last", to accommodate cultures where family name comes first)

+This is the key chain: **values → specification choices → decomposition changes**.
+Values don’t just add or remove boxes from your diagram.
+They reshape *what counts as correct behavior*, which then determines what operations and data your program needs.

+### A larger example: contact tracing

+Let’s see this play out at a bigger scale.
+Consider a contact tracing system for UMD students.
+The high-level decomposition might look similar across versions — collect data, identify contacts, notify people.
+But the *specifications* differ dramatically depending on what values are prioritized.

+**If you value accuracy:** your spec for "close contact" might be strict (within 6 feet for 15+ minutes, verified by multiple data sources).
+This leads to decomposition with detailed data collection and cross-referencing operations.

 ```{image} assets/prob-form-contact-trace-accuracy.png
 :class: bg-primary mb-1